hanshizhong1105/learning/notes/papers/MV3D.md

 * The framework include two subnetworks: one for 3D object proposal generation and another for multi-view feature fusion.
 * The proposal network generates 3D candidate boxes from the BEV representation of 3D point cloud.
 * The deep fusion scheme is proposed to combine region-wise featrues from multiple views and enable interactions between intermediate layers of different paths.
+* Evaluate on the challenge of KITTI benchmark

 ### Contributions:
 * Deep Fusion